Okta Admin Activity Anomaly

 For Okta, the insight details are based on events that are consumed via the Okta System Log.
 The specific attribute referenced is the Okta eventType.

-Each of these categories represent actions that, when taken by users who do not normally perform them, should be reviewed by the Security team.
+Because Okta presents a large number of event types, Identity Intelligence aggregates similar or related events into different categories of actions, as shown in the table below.
+Each of these categories represent actions that, when taken by users who do not normally perform them, should be reviewed by the Security team:

 Category